 The Jazz play at Denver in a nationally televised game on Friday.
 They return Saturday to play Phoenix before going on a four-game road trip on the East Coast.

-While the Jazz led by double digits for most of the night against the Lakers, including a high of 16, Los Angeles didn’t make it entirely easy.
-Kobe Bryant scored the Lakers final 16 points in the last 6:02 of the game.
+While the Jazz led by double digits for most of the night against the Lakers, with a high of 16, Los Angeles didn't make it entirely easy.
+Kobe Bryant scored the Lakers' final 16 points in the last 6:02 of the game.